bmann/bmcgarden/_notes/Ghost.md

 I still recommend it if what you need matches what Ghost offers out of the box: both blogging and newsletter sending, and/or paid membership management.

 But, because of the way it’s managed as a project, it’s going to be hard to build on top of for anything other than basic plugins or API integrations.

+## Other Notes

+I wrote some comparison pages and have a whole set of inter-linked notes about Ghost over at [my old LogSeq site](https://notes.bmannconsulting.com/#/page/ghost).